Box Hill Circular via Betchworth walk

 1. Cross The Street and go up a short tarmac path past Priest Cottage to enter the churchyard.
 Keep ahead past the left-hand side of St Michael's church?, which is worth visiting.

 2. Leave the churchyard on the far side and keep ahead on a broad path heading W, still on the GW.
-There are views of the chalk quarries 1½ km away and later the River Mole comes into view on the left.
+There are views of the chalk quarries 1½ km away and later the River Mole comes into view.
 In 750m you cross a stream on a footbridge and continue past garden hedges on the outskirts of Brockham.

 3. In 150m ignore a bridleway off to the right and fork left by a sign for Poland Woods.
 Follow the track downhill and round to the left to cross the River Mole and then an old mill-stream on footbridges.
 At the top of a short slope you come to the end of a short lane (with a historic Pound? at one corner).

-4. Follow the lane onto a corner of Brockham's large triangular green and keep ahead along its northern side, passing some possible refreshment places on the right: the Inn on the Green and the Royal Oak.
+4. Follow the lane onto Brockham's large triangular green and keep ahead along its northern side, passing some possible refreshment places on the right: the Inn on the Green and the Royal Oak.

 5. On the far side bear left and cross Brockham Lane onto a smaller green.
 Keep ahead past a restored Pump? to join a minor road (Old School Lane) at the back of the green.